fetlab/rhapso/Readme.md

 * _X min:_ 0 mm
 * _X max:_ 0 mm

+#### Slicing settings
+The router needs to have enough infill to find places to attach the thread when it turns corners inside of an object.
+Therefore, I recomment using **50%** infill in the **grid** pattern.

 ### Design a model with thread

 1. Design your model in Fusion 360.
 Make a copy of the `Print bed` design in the thread printer folder.
 This has a sketch outline of the print bed with boundaries.
 Designing with this as the base will prevent alignment issues later on.